cemac/sc-python/_episodes/16-geospatial-data.md

 ![Ice Velocity Plot](../fig/16_iv_plot.png)

-What properties have we changed compared to the earlier temperature plot?
+What properties have we changed compared to the earlier temperature plots?